Ryan-Martin22/Quizee-Rascal/README.md

 ![Mockup image](assets/images/Screenshot(140).png)

-* When the user hits the submits button, the user is the told whether the answer was correct or wrong.
+* When the user hits the submit button, the user is the told whether the answer was correct or wrong.
 The user is greeted with a fun and pleasant animation.

 ![Mockup image](assets/images/Screenshot(141).png)